 For years, I’ve always wanted to make Easter Chocolate Bark.
 You know, the adorable Bunny Bark that takes over your Pinterest feed!

-My daughter has always wanted to make it, so I decided to make my own version this year.
+My daughter has always wanted to make it, so I made my version this year.

 Cute Easter Chocolate Bark